-A 45-year-old member asked:
+A member asked:

-what's the difference between testicular cancer and cysts?
+What's the difference between testicular cancer and cysts?

 Dr. Kris Gast answered